-Berkeley Housing Authority is a Public Housing Agency in Bayville, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Berkeley Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 How To Apply to the Public Housing Waiting ListThe Berkeley Housing Authority is not accepting public housing waiting list applications at this time.